Concepts

 Collateral

 In Morpho, collateral is the asset a user supplies to a market to secure their loan.
 For example, in a wstETH/WETH market, wstETH is the collateral.
-This collateral acts as a guarantee for lenders that the protocol can recover funds if the borrower defaults.
+This collateral can protect lenders by enabling the protocol to recover assets if the borrower defaults.

 A user's collateral is specific to each market; it is not cross-margined at the market level.
 Also, the action to supply collateral does not generate yield.